tcal-x/misc/tutorial_2/README.md

-## WIP DO NOT USE 2.
-Programming the Arty Board
+## 2. Programming the Arty Board

-The goal of this tutorial is to demonstrate downloading a bitstream to the Arty board to change its behavior, and then restore behavior to the built-in demo.
+The goal of this tutorial is to demonstrate downloading a bitstream to the Arty A7 35T board to change its behavior, and then restore behavior to the built-in demo.

 __Software Needed:__ openOCD

+### Directions:

-* Install "openocd" on your laptop -- `sudo apt install openocd`
+* Install "openocd" on your laptop: `sudo apt install openocd`
-* Play around with the pre-loaded demo -- press BTN0...BTN3 and see the LED behavior change.
+* Play around with the pre-loaded demo: press BTN0...BTN3 and see the LED behavior change.
 * Sitting in this directory, run the following command on your laptop:
   `openocd -f ./openocd_xilinx.cfg -c "init ; pld load 0 top.bit ; exit"`
 * You shold see the following on your laptop (details will vary):